 Here at Santa Monica Mountains National Recreation Area, we think our frogs are absolutely ribbit-ing!
-So when the largest native species in the western United States began to decline across its former range and disappeared completely from the Santa Monica Mountains, the National Park Service sprang into action.
+So when the largest native frog species in the western United States began to decline across its former range and disappeared completely from the Santa Monica Mountains, the National Park Service sprang into action.

 The California red-legged frog (Rana draytonii) was once a common species in Southern California, primarily inhabiting streams and pools that contained water year-round.
 Unfortunately, Mark Twain’s famous Celebrated Jumping Frog of Calaveras County has all but vanished south of Los Angeles.
 The population of red-legged frogs in the Santa Monica Mountains and Simi Hills is worryingly small and isolated, and there is great concern about its long-term persistence, especially since the Woolsey Fire swept through the area in November 2018.

-What’s the Problem?The exact reason for the decline of the red-legged frog in Southern California is unknown.
+The exact reason for the decline of the California red-legged frog in Southern California is unknown.
 Like with many other dwindling species across the world, it’s probably due to a variety of compounding factors.

-A Tad of HopeCalifornia red-legged frogs, federally listed as threatened under the Endangered Species Act, appeared to blink out of existence in the Santa Monica Mountains in the mid-20th century.
+California red-legged frogs, federally listed as threatened under the Endangered Species Act, appeared to blink out of existence in the Santa Monica Mountains in the mid-20th century.
 The last confirmed sighting was in the early 1970s, but conservationists were not content to let an iconic species vanish without a fight.

-How Can You Help?We can all take steps to help our amphibian friends and ensure them a better future.
+We can all take steps to help our amphibian friends and ensure them a better future.